Elemanor/astro/src/content/services/sump-pump-diy-installation.md

       - Unusual noises
       - Reduced flow
       - Visible damage
-  - title: "When to Call Professionals"
+  - title: When to Call Professionals
     content: |
       ### Recognizing Your Limits